-As in prior years, our compensation philosophy in 2022 focused on pay-for-performance.
+As in prior years, our compensation philosophy in 2023 focused on pay-for-performance.
 We closely aligned the compensation paid to our named executive officers with achievement of both near-term and long-term financial goals.
-In fiscal year 2022, we structured our compensation mix such that 89% and 82% of the total direct compensation awarded to our CEO and our CFO, respectively, was in the form of variable cash incentives and equity awards.
-The allocation of shares in our equity awards was approximately 60% performance-based and 40% time-based to emphasize the pay for performance aspect of the policy for long-term performance and retention incentives.
-The graphic below reflects the general allocation of the core elements of named executive officer compensation for fiscal year 2022.
+In fiscal year 2023, we structured our compensation mix such that 92% and 86% of the total direct compensation awarded to our CEO and our CFO, respectively, was in the form of variable cash incentives and equity awards.
+This structure supports our pay for performance culture and places the emphasis on long-term performance and retention incentives for alignment with investors.
+The graphic below reflects the general allocation of the core elements of named executive officer compensation for fiscal year 2023.
+At-Risk Pay in the graphic below includes awards granted to our CEO and CFO pursuant to our short-term incentive plan, assuming such awards were earned at target, and our long-term equity incentive awards (RSUs and PSUs) utilizing the grant date fair value.
+We have excluded a time-based RSU award of 14,184 shares granted to our CFO on August 7, 2023 because we consider this grant to have been a one-time occurrence and it was not part of his core target compensation.
+This one-time grant is further described in the "Fiscal 2023 Equity Awards" section in this Proxy Statement.